marskar/biof309_fall2018/2018-10-11/projects.md

 A project is a directory that contains project files.

-Learning Goal: Establish principles to follow for all projects.
+Learning Goal: Establish principles to follow for all projects

 Following the Modularity and Reusability Principles makes code easier to
 - read,